tommyhagvallpulsen/suburban/README.md

 - In 15 years - Structure for a society on Mars

-Why
-- Make any area great again
-- More Peace
-- More Human
-- More Balanced
-- Build a co-creating future oriented mindset that involves people and individuals
+Who
+- Tommy Hägvall - Vallentuna - Sweden
+- You ? - Please place Pull-request for changes
+- To be open sourced ...